parkjoon/myretail/README.md

   * GET /products/
     * Returns product data for all products
-    * Returns an error if any one of the calls fail
   * GET /products/{tcin}
     * Returns product data for specified tcin
-    * Returns an error when no tcin is specified
+    * Returns an error when invalid tcin is specified
-    * Returns an error when product does not exist
   * PUT /products/{tcin}
     * Price is updated in store
     * Cached product data is removed from cache
     * Uses fallback currency from existing price info data when currency input is missing
-    * Uses fallback currency of "$" when currency input and existing data is missing
-    * Returns a status 200 when price info has updated for an existing key
     * Returns a status 201 when price info has been created for a new key
     * Returns a status 400 error when price is invalid